Here's the Proof that Banking Crises Simply Don't Need to Happen. Period.

 - Bussiére Matthieu, Phd, Director of the Directorate, Economics and International and European Relations, Banque de France

-Now, just to put this in perspective, you need to understand that the Bank of France is France’s central bank.
-As the bank’s director of economics and international relations, Bussiére is an active participant in international negotiations about how the Euro currency is managed by the European Central Bank.
+Now, just to put Matthieu’s comment in perspective, you need to understand that the Bank of France is the central bank of France.
+As the bank’s director of economics and international relations, Matthieu is an active participant in international negotiations about how the Euro currency is managed by the European Central Bank.
 He also is involved in decisions about how European central banks regulate the banks in their countries to ensure stability.

-At least, if Bussiére is unaware that there even was a 30 year period without a single banking crisis and Bussiére is participating in high-level monetary policy and bank regulation conversations in the EU, it seems safe to assume that today’s European monetary and banking leaders are not having urgent conversations about why their leadership is completely failing to match the perfect stability achieved by a previous generation of leaders between 1940 and 1970.
+If Matthieu was not aware of this “oasis of calm,” as Schularick’s team dubs it, it is safe to assume that many of the other central bankers participating alongside Matthieu in high-level monetary policy and bank regulation conversations in the EU area also unaware.
+If today’s monetary and banking regulatory leaders are aware, they should be having urgent conversations about why their leadership is completely failing to match the perfect stability achieved by a previous generation of leaders between 1940 and 1970.
+But there is no evidence of that conversation, that I have seen.

-A previous generation of economic leaders figured out how to not have any banking crises, at all, for thirty straight years.
+A previous generation of central banking leaders figured out how to not have any banking crises, at all, for thirty straight years.
+Today’s central bankers have forgotten what they knew.

 This is stunning for a lot of reasons

-Unfortunately, Carmen and Kenneth made some mistakes in their analysis and came to the incorrect conclusion that austerity is a good solution to banking and financial crises.
+Unfortunately, Carmen and Kenneth made some mistakes in their analysis and came to the incorrect conclusion that government austerity is a good solution to banking and financial crises.
 The fact that many politicians around the globe cited their analysis when passing austerity cuts post-2008 is a devastating lesson in the dangers of drawing causal conclusions from data correlations.
+(They also came to the un ‘“graduation from banking crises has proven, so far, virtually impossible.”)

 Nevertheless, their analytical errors don’t change the fact that by 2009 and 2012 there were multiple highly-cited datasets shining a bright light on the 1940-1970 era as being a high-water mark in the history of banking stability, and therefore economic stability.
 Certainly, it was a remarkably better banking era than what came before and what we’ve experienced since.